Working together to prevent the spread of invasive species and to protect and restore habitat!

 We work with a variety of partners to protect our shared environmental, agricultural and recreational resources from further impacts by invasive species.
 We coordinate treatment of invasive plants, maintain an inventory of invasive species locations, provide free assistance with identification and management information and provide biological control insects.
 We do a lot of education and on the ground work.
 If you would like to get involved and help us, you can!
 We can always use volunteers.
 If you are unable to donate your time we also accept monetary donations.
 As a registered charity we can issue tax detectable receipts on all donations over $20.
 You can also become a member of our society.
 For more information please contact us.

 After nearly 2 decades we have a new office!
 Our new office is located at the Riverside Centre in Rock Creek.
-Our office is currently closed in support of social distancing at this time but you can still contact us by email and telephone.
-We will keep you posted on when our office will be open to the public.
+Our office is open by appointment.
+You can also try your luck Wednesday to Friday 10 am to 4 pm when the Riverside Centre is open.
+We are often working in the field but you may be able to catch us in the office.
 We look forward having you come and check out our office and our new office furniture while discussing invasive species and how to protect our ecosystems!

 The Boundary Invasive Species Society wishes to acknowledge the generous financial support of this project by Phoenix Foundation of the Boundary Communities and the Grand Forks Credit Union’s Donor Advised Fund, without whom this project would not have been possible.